 This is a continuation of sorts off of my So you want to learn to code post.
 I run into lots of folks via the interweb or in meetups who are looking to get their first coding job (usually after a bootcamp or self study or something like that).

 I totally get it.
 As my time with Fullstack started to come to an end I was super nervous and anxious, constantly looking for advice from others for how to get that foot in the door.

 It feels wrong not to share the lessons I learned in that process, thus this blog article.
 But it also feels wrong not to mention that this is just what I did.
 Your life circumstances are different.
-I maintain that transitioning to a role in tech is much easier and more rewarding than most--but that doesn't mean it's not hard or without it's challenges.
+I maintain that transitioning to a role in tech is much easier and more rewarding than most career transitions--but that doesn't mean it's not hard or without it's challenges.
 And it's worth saying that those challenges can be more challenging for particular people and groups.
-Racism, sexism, ableism, transphobia, and the like are all very real.
+Racism, sexism, ableism, ageism, transphobia, and the like are all very real.
 As always with this advice all I can say is your mileage may vary.
 Hopefully some of it helps! <3